 Authorisation of Financial Services Firms

-Matheson’s Financial Institutions Group are market-leading experts in the authorisation of financial services firms in Ireland and can help ensure your proposal to set up in Ireland moves from being a plan on paper to a real-life operating business in the shortest time possible.
+Matheson’s Financial Institutions Group are market-leading experts in the authorisation of financial services firms in Ireland.

 At Matheson we believe that your professional advisers should give you a commercial advantage in getting established in Ireland.
 We have worked extensively over many years with a broad range of financial institutions, both domestic and global, including banks, insurers, investment managers, payment institutions and e-money institutions on their licensing projects.
 We continually look to use the breadth and depth of our experience to benefit our clients.
 In our view, dedicated teams with extensive industry sector knowledge offer the best value for clients.